Shubhamsharma585/custom-ui-shinemasai/README.md

 Use:-
 Library Component takes function "getbundle" and in output it gives a object with three key-value pairs.
-Developer can use it to quickly make advanced search bar.
+Developer can use it to quickly make advanced search bar.# cutom-ui-shinemasai